juanjux/housecams/README.md

 ## TODO

-- requirements.txt
+- Send the Telegram warning.
-- Python package
+- requirements.txt and Python package boilerplate.
 - Find and explain how to get video feedback when running in Docker mode
 - Implement the licence plate recognition.
-- Add the video storage options.
+- Implement the video storage.
+- Logging.